 Restoration projects can grind a halt due to opposition if decision-makers fail to recognize the importance of social and logistical considerations.
 The Implementability (or feasibility) prioritization criterion evaluates how easy participants think it should be to implement a particular type of restoration action.
-The term 'implementability' can encompass many considerations such as technical feasibility, permitting complexity, and willingness of implementation partners including management agencies, restoration organizations, and landowners to cooperate on a given type of project.
-Although it may also sometimes consider cost, we will be considering cost separately in Phase 4 of work.
-To collect opinions and generate a score for this criterion, the exact details of what participants think make some restoration actions more or less implementable is not critical to distinguish.
+The Implementability criterion encompasses several aspects that can be categorized as: 1) red tape, 2) technical/logistical feasibility, and 3) agreeability.
+Though cost may also be a factor, we consider cost a separate criterion entirely (see Section 3.7 in the IFRMP).